jerel/ember-cli-loading-slider/README.md

     {{loading-slider isLoading=loading duration=250}}

-Alternatively you may try the more complex mode:
+Alternatively you may try the more complex mode.
+In this mode an array of colors is required `hexColorsArray: ['#000', '#fff']`:

     {{loading-slider isLoading=loading expanding="true" color=hexColorsArray}}